The surprising and sometimes scandalous story of twenty-first-century citizenship

 In her timely and eye-opening first book, Abrahamian travels the globe to meet these willing and unwitting “cosmopolites,” or citizens of the world, who inhabit a new, borderless realm where things can go very well, or very badly.

-"Writing with pace and passion, Abrahamian, an opinion editor at Al Jazeera America, weaves together her narratives with considerable journalistic flair.
+“Writing with pace and passion, Abrahamian weaves together her narratives with considerable journalistic flair.
 She intertwines [her narrative with] the ancient idea of cosmopolitan citizenship and its idealistic modern advocates.
-She sees the growing market in citizenship as the corruption and commercialization of this idea by a global business elite." —Richard Bellamy, The New York Times Book Review
+She sees the growing market in citizenship as the corruption and commercialization of this idea by a global business elite.” —Richard Bellamy, The New York Times Book Review

 “Over two thousand years ago, Diogenes declared himself a kosmopolites—citizen of the universe—but who are the cosmopolites of today?
 The search for answers takes Abrahamian, a reporter for al-Jazeera, on a global mission.” —Kristin Surak, London Review of Books